-- In photometry, a measure of the
+- In photometry, intensity is a measure of the

 amount of radiant energy received per unit solid angle per unit time